 Tip 4: Experiment With Exposure

-With photography in general, you don’t want to stay on “normal” exposure forever.
-Sometimes, over or underexposing your photos can add some dramatic effects.
+With photography in general, you don’t want to stay on “normal” exposure forever; black and white portrait photography is a good area to experiment with exposure.
+Sometimes, over or underexposing, your photos can add some dramatic effects.
 This is especially important with black and white landscape photography.
-Whenever I find a shot I want to potentially use for a black and white photo, I always experiment with various levels of exposure and see which one turns out the best.
-Also, look at the exposure of the natural lighting.
+Whenever I find a shot I want to use for a black and white photo potentially, I always experiment with various levels of exposure and see which one turns out the best.
+Also, look at the exposure of natural lighting.
 Flat light, where there isn’t much exposure, can enhance your image by quite a bit.
 I recommend trying different levels of light.

 Tip 5: Black Makes White Pop